Cefn Ceiriog is home to us, our children, our grandchildren and quite a few animals.

 Old black and white photo of the farm

 Nephew gets a swing from his uncle and aunt

 We fell in love with the beautiful Ceiriog Valley over twenty years ago and made Cefn Ceiriog our family home.

 Our conversion of the barn and the stables has allowed us to share our hillside home with guests from all around the world.
-We also share it with a cat, a dog, a cluck of chickens and two goats, as well as the most glorious dawn chorus you are ever likely to hear.
+We also share it with a dog, a cluck of chickens, a couple of adorable Shetland ponies and a few goats, as well as the most glorious dawn chorus you are ever likely to hear.

 Back in 1923 the Ceiriog Valley was due to be flooded as a reservoir and was only saved by the intercession of the prime minister, Lloyd George.
 He described the valley as "a little piece of heaven on earth."
 We agree and we feel sure you will too.

 "Richard and Mai were both very kind and friendly.
 The cottage was very clean and in a great location.
 We really had an amazing time!"